 Ann Arbor City Council – Ward 1

 Jeff Hayner owns Saturate Studios, an Ann Arbor design/fabrication shop, as well as The Gum Giant, a gum and graffiti removal business.
 He faces Ron Ginyard in the Aug.
 7 Democratic primary for Ward 1.
+This council seat is for a four-year term.
 The incumbent, Democrat Sumi Kailasapathy, is not seeking re-election.

 Hayner served on the board of the Ann Arbor PTO Thrift Shop from 2010-2016.
 He also has been part of a volunteer anti-graffiti campaign that helped create several stenciled murals in Ann Arbor.

-In November 2013, he came in second in a three-way race for Ann Arbor City Council's Ward 1 seat, losing to incumbent Democrat Sabra Briere with nearly 32% of votes cast.
+In November 2013, he ran as an independent and came in second in a three-way race for Ann Arbor City Council's Ward 1 seat, losing to incumbent Democrat Sabra Briere with nearly 32% of votes cast.
 He pulled petitions again in 2015 – the first step in the process of becoming a candidate – but didn't end up filing to run that year.

 In 2016 he ran for the District 9 seat on the Washtenaw County Board of Commissioners as a write-in candidate but lost in a three-way race to incumbent Democrat Conan Smith.
 Later that year, he applied to fill a vacancy on the Ann Arbor City Council in Ward 1 when Sabra Briere resigned from that seat.
 He was one of six applicants but was not appointed by the council.